Skip to content

 • The core topic similarity is, in percentage, the relevance between a subtopic and the core topic it is linked to.

-You should not be in a hurry to reach the top of the mountain: building your road map may take time, weeks, months, or years, but is not important.
-Focus on the long-term, take your time to practice and work on it and to keep yourself motivated: remember that the reason why you’re doing all of this is to get to the top.
-Once there you will see your return on investment (ROI), how this experience was valuable for you and you will understand that it was worth it.
+You should not be in a hurry to reach the top of the mountain: building your road map may take time, weeks, months, or years, but it is not essential.
+Please focus on the long-term, take your time to practice and work on it, and keep yourself motivated: remember that you’re doing all of this to get to the top.
+Once there, you will see your return on investment (ROI), how this experience was valuable for you, and understand that it was worth it.

 keep-motivated-and-reach-your-goal